Google search leads thieves to steal $2,850 from Houston woman

 We put Carmille in touch with a problem solver at the Cash app.
 "They refunded the money," she said.

-The Cash app told us it almost always deals with users via email, rarely, if ever, on the phone, and email comes from specific addresses that end with cash.app, square.app, or squareup.com.
+The Cash app told us it almost always deals with users via email, rarely, if ever, on the phone, and email comes from specific addresses that end with cash.app, square.com, or squareup.com.

 They never ask for a user's PIN over the phone, the company says.
 Carmille's scammers did and that likely opened her up to problems.